-BNSF utilizes the deferral method of accounting for leased locomotive overhauls, which includes the refurbishment of the engine and related components.
-Accordingly, BNSF has established an asset for overhauls that have been performed.
-This asset, which is included in property and equipment, net in the Consolidated Balance Sheets, is amortized to expense using the straight-line method until the next overhaul is performed or the end of the lease, whichever comes first, typically between six and eight years.
+BNSF Railway utilizes the deferral method of accounting for leased locomotive overhauls, which includes the complete refurbishment of the engine and related components which extends the useful life of the locomotive.
+Accordingly, BNSF Railway has established an asset for overhauls that have been performed.
+This asset, which is included in property and equipment, net in the Consolidated Balance Sheets, is amortized to expense using the straight-line method until the next overhaul is performed, typically between six and ten years.